 - You must attend one of the Light Fellowship information meetings during the academic year of your application.
 No credit will be given for having attended information meetings in previous academic years.
 Previous Light Fellows who are applying again must therefore attend another information meeting.

-- You must start a Student Grants Database application by the deadline (well before the Light Fellowship application date!).
+- You must start a Yale Student Grants application by the deadline (well before the Light Fellowship application date!).

 - You may not already be fluent in the language; however, if you are fluent in Chinese, for example, you are still eligible to study Japanese or Korean.